Wiznet/WIZnet-S2E-Tool-GUI/README.md

 * Windows 7

-  - If the Windows 7 service pack version == low, there may be a problem running this tool.
+  - If the Windows 7 service pack version is low, there may be a problem running this tool.

 * Windows 10